Client-Engineering-Indonesia/IBM-PDP-workshop/README.md

 * Performing Data Discovery and Classification using IBM Knowledge Catalog.
 * Identifying, cataloging, and protecting sensitive and personal data across the enterprise.

-3. Hands-On Experience as a Data Privacy Officer

-* Conducting essential privacy assessments such as:
+3. Hands-On Experience as a Data Privacy Officer by conducting essential assessments such as:

 * Record of Processing Activity (RoPA)
 * Privacy Assessments
 * Data Protection Impact Assessments (DPIA)
-* Embedding privacy-by-design into daily operations.

 4. Use Case Sharing and Best Practices